Skip to main content

 Setting up SSL for Ant Media Server

 Setting up SSL is a mandatory task when requesting access to the microphone and camera.
 Also, you need to enable HTTPS and WSS (WebSocket Secure) for Chrome to run WebRTC and WebSocket applications.
 In addition, developers want to serve their content with a secure connection as well.
-There are several options to get the SSL certificate.
-Please choose the one appropriate for you.

 Option 1: Enabling SSL from the Web Panel